rik-stra/tau_orthogonal_method_for_2D_turbulence/readme.md

 Code accompanying the paper "Reduced Data-Driven Turbulence Closure for Capturing Long-Term Statistics"

 ## Abstract
 We introduce a simple, stochastic, _a-posteriori_, turbulence closure model based on a reduced subgrid scale term.
 This subgrid scale term is tailor-made to capture the statistics of a small set of spatially-integrate quantities of interest (QoIs), with only one unresolved scalar time series per QoI.
 In contrast to other data-driven surrogates the dimension of the ``learning problem" is reduced from an evolving field to one scalar time series per QoI.
 We use an _a-posteriori_, nudging approach to find the distribution of the scalar series over time.
-This approach has the advantage of taking the interaction between the solver and the surrogate into account, but does not require the solver to be differentiable.
+This approach has the advantage of taking the interaction between the solver and the surrogate into account.
 A stochastic surrogate parametrization is obtained by random sampling from the found distribution for the scalar time series.
 Compared to an _a-priori_ trained convolutional neural network, the new method gives similar long term statistics at much lower computational costs.

 ## Contents of this repository
 This project contains the implementations of three subgrid parametrizations for the **forced barotropic vorticity equation**.
 This equation is solved using a pseudo-spectral method.